 Leveraged trading may be taxed in the UK.
 Tax rates will depend on the classification of your investments: it could be considered speculative trading, which is tax-free; a business activity, where you will pay income tax on your profits; or a capital gain, where you will be charged capital gains tax rate.

-What Are The Pros And Cons Of Leverage Trading In The UK?
+What Are The Pros And Cons Of Leverage Trading?

 Leverage trading is a great way to access higher trading volumes, though it can multiply your losses.
 It is offered by most brokers in many different instruments.
 However, leverage trading can be dangerous if you are not managing your risk.
 Having a robust strategy is key to successful investing.
 In the UK, the FCA limits leverage ratios to reduce potential losses.

-What Is The Maximum Leverage I Can Trade With In The UK?
+What Is The Maximum Leverage I Can Trade With?

 In the UK, the FCA sets a maximum leverage rate of 1:30, but most brokers will offer different leverage levels for each instrument depending on their volatility.
 If you qualify for a professional trading account, you can trade with rates up to 1:500.